aggrawal-ankur/gitbook/content/docs/debugging/memory-is-byte-addressable.md

 In terms of C, the execution is stopped at the "C instruction" which is about to reserve a memory for the "variable x".

+Let's talk about assembly.

-In terms of assembly, which is a close representation of machine instructions, "not exact", `main` is a leaf function.
-So, no need to subtract bytes on the stack as the ABI (System V on Linux 64) guarantees to provide 128 bytes of unused memory.
+- `main` is a leaf function.
+The ABI (System V on Linux 64) guarantees to provide 128 bytes of red zone.
-- That means, we would have only one instruction which subtracts `rbp` to reserve space for the "variable x" on stack.
+- That means, we would have only one instruction which uses `rbp` relative addressing to store "variable x" on stack.
 We can verify that on godbolt.org as well.
-- So in terms of x64 assembly, the execution is stopped right at the instruction which is to reserve memory for the "variable x", which would be somthing like this:
+- So in terms of x64 assembly, the execution is stopped right at the instruction which stores the constant ("variable x") on the stack:
   ```asm
   mov DWORD PTR [rbp-4], 305419896
   ```